 Our last stop, Vega Volcan is another of the smaller artisan wineries that are springing up in Lanzarote, making just 3000 – 4000 bottle of wine a year.
 It’s run by Peggy and Alfredo, who have other jobs as a solicitor and artist while also running their smallholding.

-Wandering around the traditional whitewashed farmhouse, with its green painted window frames and cascade of bougainvillea, we said hello to the goats and chickens, admired the vegetable patch and breathed the fragrance of oranges in the garden.
+We wandered around the traditional whitewashed farmhouse, with its green painted window frames and cascade of bougainvillea.
+After saying hello to the goats and chickens, we admired the vegetable patch and breathed the fragrance of oranges in the garden.

-Despite the homespun charm, Vega Volcan is serious about its wine, with a room full of modern steel tanks and an underground cellar housing Alfredo’s vintage wine collection.
+Despite the homespun charm, Vega Volcan is serious about its wine.
+There’s a room full of modern steel tanks and an underground cellar housing Alfredo’s vintage wine collection.
 Peggy also has a workshop where she sells her artworks mixed in with some colourful and fun craft pieces by other local artists.

-Our tasting was held in the spacious room at one end of the house, where we tried some of their Arena Blanco Seco and Rosado, together with Peggy’s homemade goat’s cheese and membrillo, a delicious combination.
+Our tasting was held in the spacious room at one end of the house.
+We tried some of their Arena Blanco Seco and Rosado, together with Peggy’s homemade goat’s cheese and membrillo, a delicious combination.

-Peggy also makes preserves from the figs, oranges, banana, guava and papaya that grow around the property and having a sweet tooth I very much enjoyed a glass of her mulberry liqueur to end our tasting.
+Peggy also makes preserves from the figs, oranges, banana, guava and papaya that grow around the property.
+Having a sweet tooth I very much enjoyed a glass of her mulberry liqueur to end our tasting.

 El Grifo in Lanzarote

-You can’t miss the well known El Grifo winery along the main road, with its distinctive griffin logo, designed by celebrated local artist Cesar Manrique.
+You can’t miss the well known El Grifo winery along the main road.
+Its distinctive griffin logo was designed by celebrated local artist Cesar Manrique.
 I visited the winery on a separate occasion and it’s a good option if you’re short of time.

 Visitors can take a look around their free wine museum, then taste any wines that they are thinking of buying in the shop.
 El Grifo normally has a tapas bar, but it was closed when we visited due to the Covid restrictions.